dask/dask/docs/source/bag.rst

     same way that Python tends to be slower than NumPy/Pandas
 3.  ``Bag.groupby`` is slow.
 You should try to use ``Bag.foldby`` if possible.
     Using ``Bag.foldby`` requires more thought.
+4. The implementation backing ``Bag.groupby`` is under heavy churn.

 .. _shared: shared.rst